-Gillis was unimpressed with Within the Woods, but offered Raimi legal advice on how to approach further productions.
-Raimi approached several investors, “begging” for money, and eventually acquired nearly $90,000 of the funds needed and set out to make the movie anyway.
-As a paen to the writer H.P.Lovecraft, the film was originally to be called Book of the Dead.
+Gillis was unimpressed with Within the Woods but offered Raimi legal advice on how to approach further productions.
+Raimi approached several investors, “begging” for money and eventually acquired nearly $90,000 of the funds needed and set out to make the movie anyway.
+As a paean to the writer H.P.Lovecraft, the film was to be called Book of the Dead.

-The cast were recruited via an advert in The Detroit News, though Campbell and Sandweiss were already in place from the previous film.
-Crew consisted of friends and family, including Tom Sullivan, who was in charge of makeup and effects and Joe LoDuca as composer, already a fixture on the local music scene.
-A location was found more through process of elimination than choice, though the cabin itself was already in existence and suitably remotely situated.
+The cast was recruited via an advert in The Detroit News, though Campbell and Sandweiss were already in place from the previous film.
+The crew consisted of friends and family, including Tom Sullivan, who was in charge of makeup and effects and Joe LoDuca as the soundtrack composer, already a fixture on the local music scene.
+A location was found more through the process of elimination than choice, though the cabin itself was already in existence and suitably remotely situated.

 If anything about the film divides critics, it’s the fine line the film skirts between horror and humour.
 Laughter is often an involuntary defence mechanism against fear which is fine so long as: